FAForever/wiki-pages/Play/Client/Coop-Missions.md

 | 5 | Forge                 | 0.5          | Shining Star          | 0.4          | Unlock               | 0.5          |
 | 6 | Stone Wall (remastered) | 0.3        | Beginnings            | 0.5          | Freedom (remastered) | 1.3          |

-The below difficulties were last checked on v97 of M28AI or earlier, using M28 as a teammate:
 ### Forged Alliance Campaign Mission & Difficulty

 | # | Forged Alliance Mission | AIx Modifier |